dotnet/docs/docs/standard/base-types/best-practices.md

 As the output from the preceding example shows, the regular expression engine processes the valid email alias in about the same time interval regardless of its length.
 On the other hand, when the nearly valid email address has more than five characters, processing time approximately doubles for each extra character in the string.
 Therefore, a nearly valid 28-character string would take over an hour to process, and a nearly valid 33-character string would take nearly a day to process.

 Because this regular expression was developed solely by considering the format of input to be matched, it fails to take account of input that doesn't match the pattern.
-This process, in turn, can allow unconstrained input that nearly matches the regular expression pattern to significantly degrade performance.
+This oversight, in turn, can allow unconstrained input that nearly matches the regular expression pattern to significantly degrade performance.

-You can do the following to solve this problem:
+To solve this problem, you can do the following:

 - When developing a pattern, you should consider how backtracking might affect the performance of the regular expression engine, particularly if your regular expression is designed to process unconstrained input.
 For more information, see the [Take Charge of Backtracking](#take-charge-of-backtracking) section.